OAMostafa/Horus/README.md

  * Recognize music platofrm link
  * Recognize plain text song request and commands
  * Search songs on Youtube
- * Playback song from Youtube vid
+ * Play song from Youtube vid

 Should Have:
 * Advanced commands such as replay and seek